Please join our email list for petition & legislation updates! Check back for details!

 Q7.
 How can I help?

-We welcome all kinds of help.
+We welcome all kinds of help – contact us if you can.
 We are looking for staff who can volunteer, including for fundraising, software management, website security, taxes, other legal, etc. – you name it.
 We do not know if or when we can pay anyone — this will depend on finances and expertise.
+Of course we also need donations, we already owe.

 We’d love help lobbying and educating the state legislature.
-You can ask your legislators to support and sponsor our bills in early 2023.
-Please join our email list at the top of this web page, to receive a timely email on this topic.
+Please join our email list at the top of this web page as well, for updates and requests for help.